 There is also a trend of Steampunk cirque, with a vintage circus appeal using stripes.
-I used this idea for my Steampnk meets Moulin Rouge costumes.
+I used this idea for my Steampunk meets Moulin Rouge costumes.

 A few looks I have seen simply add a crop jacket over the top of a corset to give it some sleeves.
 If you are comfortable showing off that much skin, by all means, ditch the blouse and do something like this.
 Short vests also look good over corsets or in lieu of corsets altogether (a good tip for maternity Steampunk costumes).

-Just about every women wears a bustled Steampunk skirt as part of her costume.
+Just about every woman wears a bustled Steampunk skirt as part of her costume.
 They can be long, hi/low, short or very short.
 The length isn’t as important as how they are styled.
 A plain long skirt can be gathered into all sorts of bustle effects (see this chart for bustling ideas).
 Some skirts come with bustle ties or you can easily add some ties so you can adjust them however you want.
-For the non creative types, there are some good ready to wear Victorian Steampunk style skirts for sale too and for plus sizes here.
+For the non creative types, there are some good ready to wear Victorian Steampunk style skirts for sale too with more plus sizes here.

 A lace dress can work well instead of a skirt and blouse combination.
-Many women wear a dress with a corset, vest or belt over it.
+Many women wear a dress with a corset, vest, or belt over it.
 The look is similar.
-OR you can go traditional Victorian bustle or hoop dress and use accessories within Steampunk fashion.
+OR you can go for a traditional Victorian bustle or hoop dress and use accessories within Steampunk fashion.